Buy Back the Block

 ACER's consultants offer free services in Accounting & Bookkeeping, Business Strategy, Financial Advising, Human Resources, and Marketing.

 ACER is not the only place you can find technical assitance support.
 Elevate Hennepin SM is a resource hub powered by Hennepin County connecting local entrepreneurs to trusted resources and expert advisors at no cost.

 With our partners, ACER hosts and supports training sessions for aspiring and current business owners.
 Training sessions teach best business practices and help business owners navigate the day-to-day operations of their businesses.

-Led by TRUTH Mentorship program Only 7% of businesses in the Twin Cities are BIPOC-owned despite Black, Indigenous, and People of Color representing 22% of the metro area.
-The 12-month Led by TRUTH Mentorship program provides free access to both resources and capital to minority entrepreneurs.
+Led by TRUTH Mentorship program: The 12-month Led by TRUTH Mentorship program provides free access to both resources and capital to minority entrepreneurs.

 Through our micro-grants programs, we are able to reallocate resources to businesses.
 We issue grants to business owners with various needs who may have traditionally faced barriers in accessing grants.
 Grant opportunities are offered at varying times throughout the year.

 ACER works in partnership with business owners, government structures, and organizations within the business development ecosystem to push for structural and programmatic policy changes that support access to resources for BIPOC businesses and communities.

 The purpose of ACER’s community development work is to promote, sustain, support, and maintain community action.
 Community members come together to take collective action and generate solutions for community wealth building.
 Currently, we are working on creating Economic Hubs in the Northwest suburbs.
 These hubs will be intentional in providing direct funding to support community ownership models.